 Phone Selection (5/10 points)

-You are not going to turn to Straight Talk if you want the latest and greatest smartphone models, though the carrier does have the Galaxy S9 and S9+ and all the latest iPhones, though the emphasis does appear to be on older models.
+You are not going to turn to Straight Talk if you want the latest and greatest smartphone models, though the carrier does have the Galaxy S10 and all the latest iPhones, though the emphasis does appear to be on older models.
 Straight Talk lets you pay for those more expensive flagships in installments, though, generally, you'll end up paying more over the course of 24 months than if you bought the phone outright.

 The carrier really excels at offering low-cost handsets, particularly older models; we noted dozens of models at $300 or less.
 Straight Talk also offers bring-your-own-device options if you can't stand to part with your current phone.